lambdaclass/aleo_internals_book/src/snarkVM/virtual_machine/virtual_machine.md

 - the record commitments are included in the ledger proof,
 - the signatures are valid.

-Once the request validity is asserted, the adecuate operation is computed, that can be a noop, coinbase, transfer or evaluate operation.
+Once the request validity is asserted, the adequate operation is computed, that can be a noop, coinbase, transfer or evaluate operation.
 The response is then built with the resulting operation.

 <!-- TODO: Explain all operation enum -->